East vs West Education Styles.

 Maya grew up in India and progressed her teaching career in the US.
 She taught in both low income area schools and in american private schools.
 She eventually yearned to go back to where she grew up, Maya and her young family decided to move to Singapore.
 In Singapore she continued teaching in both local and international schools.
 It was at this point in her career she saw the vast differences in educational pedagogies and outcomes between the west and the east.

-Her accounts offer an insight into the views on how we educate our children.
+Her accounts offer an insight into education styles in the west our.
 In the west we encourage the discovery of learning, never forcing but encouraging our children to learn.
 We focus heavily on books and reading for pleasure.
 We hold teachers, parents and circumstances accountable for children not learning to the standard expected, but never hold the children accountable themselves.
 We protect our children from failure and value free play and self discovery.
 However this way of learning is relatively new and in our experimenting with educational pedagogies many of our children are not learning to expected standards.
 The gap between the lowest achievers and highest achievers is much larger than that in the east.

 The way children are educated clearly works when it comes to results.
 However rates of mental ill health and suicide are much higher.
 Many students will comment about the pressure to please their parents and perform.
 Mothers are often described as being ‘Tiger Moms’.
 A ‘Tiger Mom’ is a mother that is described as being strict and demanding in terms of their children’s education.
 They strive for attainment of top grades and success.

 The chapter focusing on memorisation was fascinating.
 Some argue that memorisation is no longer required in a digital age, google have all the answers after all!
 However it is also argued that one cannot learn the skills to think creatively and analytically without first having the knowledge base – acquired through memorisation.